 It’s also worth bearing in mind that Flash Pack adventures are brimming with standout experiences and activities, so you likely won’t spend much time in your hotel room.
-While we do schedule in lots of spare time, travellers tend to spend it exploring the local area or grabbing a pew by the nearest pool.
+While we do schedule in lots of spare time, travelers tend to spend it exploring the local area or grabbing a pew by the nearest pool.

 Added to this is the fact that the group dynamic is the main reason why we have so many returning Flashpackers who book trips over and again.
 Our community of professionals in their 30s and 40s share similar values (openness to adventure, an easygoing attitude) which means they bond quickly, with friendships that stand the test of time.

-In 2019, our group dynamic score was rated 8.9/10 and a recent survey showed that 60% of Flash Pack travellers have kept in touch – meeting up regularly with reunion events or trips of their own.
+In 2019, our group dynamic score was rated 8.9/10 and a recent survey showed that 60% of Flash Pack travelers have kept in touch – meeting up regularly with reunion events or trips of their own.

 Can I book a room of my own instead?

 Of course.
 We have a single-supplement option, whereby you can choose to pay extra to get your own room for the entire trip.
-So, if you do have any conditions or preferences which may preclude you from sharing a room, please speak to one of our travel experts about a single supplement when you book your adventure and we can give you prices per trip.
-There are a few Flash Pack adventures for which the single supplement isn’t available, but we can advise you on a case-by-case basis.
+So, if you do have any conditions or preferences which may preclude you from sharing a room, please speak to one of our travel experts about a single supplement when you book and we can give you prices per trip.
+There are a few Flash Pack adventures where the single supplement isn’t available, but we can advise you on a case-by-case basis.

 If I have a problem, what should I do?